Neuropathy pain is an annoying pain. It

 Some experience only a little pain relief.
 Some can’t

-take them because of the adverse
+take them due to the adverse

 side-effects.
 Atiyeh Chiropractic and Functional Neurology understands this annoyance.